ailohq/lazybones-dropwizard-turbo/README.md

 and [Template developer guide](https://github.com/pledbrook/lazybones/wiki/Template-developers-guide)

 ## Purpose
+There are many [Dropwizard Modules](http://modules.dropwizard.io/) available to extend from.
+However sometimes it may be difficult for all modules to play well together.
+This templates aims to pull together various essential modules we came across in our day to day projects and present them as a stable integrated bundle together with unit/integration tests.

-This template is a lot more comprehensive and is tailored towards the following usages (see Tech Stack below for more details):
+The resultant project is tailored towards the following usages (see Tech Stack below for more details):

  * dependency injection - use Guice auto config to avoid boilerplate code.
  * containerised deployment - Docker or Heroku containers: single port and ENV variables available during runtime only
  * continuous delivery - application version is not hardcoded but passed in at build time via gradle property: `-Papp_version`
  * Java8 - lambdas, Optional and LocalDate.

+The result project will also mark certain modules and dependencies as optional, they can be deleted based on your needs.

 ## Usage
 Install lazybones using [gvm](http://gvmtool.net/)